toorop/HubicSwiftGateway/README.md

 How to install ?
 ---
-* Download this script to your web root folder
+* Download this script to your web server
+* Set werserver document root to www folder
-* make cache dir writable by your webserver
+* make cache dir writable by your web server
 * and.... that's all !

 How to use it ?